π Backend development

 The official documentation provides more detailed explanations and examples.

-Thanks to Kotlin/JS, we can write apps that target nodejs using Kotlin.
+Thanks to Kotlin/JS, we can write apps that target node.js using Kotlin.
 We can even import npm libraries as long as you declare the JS API surface that you'll be using in Kotlin.
-This is called external declaration (You can think of it as an equivalent of TypeScript's type definitions) that declares the symbols that we want to access in Kotlin thanks to @JsModuleopen in new window and @JsNonModuleopen in new window annotations.
+This is called external declaration (You can think of it as an equivalent of TypeScript's type definitions) that declares the symbols that we want to access in Kotlin thanks to @JsModule and @JsNonModule annotations.

 Defining such external declarations can be a hassle and there seems to be no official automatic generator (dukat has been removed in kotlin 1.8.20).
 In that case, we have two options, either we write the external declaration ourselves or import it as a dependency if available.
 Fortunately for express developers, chrisnkrueger/kotlin-express provides declarations for the express library.

-There are two gradle plugins that allow to create nodeJs projects: the kotlin("js") one and the kotlin("multiplatform") one.
+one.
 The difference between the two plugins is that the former only supports JS or WASM while the latter supports more platforms but requires to configure source sets.
 Thus, the former may seem easier to setup but the latter is better in the long run because it allows us to get more familiar with Kotlin Multiplatform (KMP).

-πŸ§ͺ Getting started with Kotlin/JS and Express
+π§ͺ Getting started with Kotlin/JS and Express

 At the time of writing, I didn't find an official wizard or starter project.
-So we'll create one from scratch using gradle init.
+So we'll create one from scratch using gradle init

 gradle init